Dad Opens Up Debate About Chore System: 'One Son Has To Do More Chores Than The Other'

 “If one gets out of it all the time, it is unfair,” the top comment read.
 “When the 12 yo has a friend over then they should get an extra day assigned to them during the week.
 Don’t punish the 14yo for not being as social.”

-Responses to that comment only reinforced what the original commenter was saying.
+Responses to that comment only reinforced what the original commenter was saying about this dad.

 “Obvious who is the favourite child here,” one Reddit commenter replied.
 “Also obvious the subliminal message — ‘If you want less chores, try to be more like your brother, who is sooo social and awesome omg,'” another wrote.
 Some commenters even pointed out the fact that their parents made them do chores before friends came over.